markcerqueira/markcerqueira.github.com/README.md

 ## Set-Up
 * See this helpful [GitHub page on setting up Jekyll][11] - specifically the Installing Jekyll section.
+* To reset your RubyGem state: `mv Gemfile.lock Gemfile.lock.backup && sudo bundle clean --force && bundle install`

 ## Common Tasks and Commands
-* bundle exec jekyll serve --watch to run the blog locally
+* `bundle exec jekyll serve --watch` to run the blog locally
-* bundle exec rake post title="New Post" to create a new blog post
+* `bundle exec rake post title="New Post"` to create a new blog post
-* bundle exec rake publish to publish the blog
+* `bundle exec rake publish` pushes changes to the source branch and publishes blog to the master branch

 ## Credits
 * Using modified version of [the-program Jekyll theme][2]